Djibril Cissé: Queens Park Rangers

 On 31 January 2012, Cissé signed a two-and-a-half-year deal with Queens Park Rangers for an undisclosed fee.
 He was Mark Hughes' fourth signing since taking over as manager.
 He scored on his debut, against Aston Villa in a 2–2 draw at Villa Park on 1 February.
 He was then given a straight red card in his second game for violent conduct, when he reacted to a late challenge by Wolverhampton Wanderers player Roger Johnson by grabbing Johnson by the throat.
 With QPR down to ten men, they went on to lose the game 2–1.
 On 21 March 2012, Cissé scored QPR's equalising goal in a 3–2 victory against his former club Liverpool.

 Three days later, he was sent off for the second time in his first five games for QPR when he received a straight red card for a two-footed lunge on Sunderland's Fraizer Campbell.
 He then returned from suspension on 29 April 2012, and scored a late consolation goal against Chelsea in a 6–1 loss at Stamford Bridge.
 Cissé went on to score his fifth goal in seven matches to win the match against Stoke City.
-On 13 May 2012, Cissé scored the goal to make it 1–1 against Manchester City.
+On 13 May 2012, Cissé scored the goal in the 48th minute to make it 1–1 against Manchester City.
 This was his sixth goal in eight matches for QPR.
-QPR went on to lose the match 3–2, as City scored two goals in stoppage time, but avoided relegation as Bolton succumbed to a 2–2 draw at Stoke.
+QPR went on to lose the match 2-3, as City scored two goals in stoppage time and clinched their first Premier League title, but avoided relegation as Bolton succumbed to a 2–2 draw at Stoke.
 Cissé picked the number nine for his jersey and scored his first goal in the 2012–13 season in a 3–2 loss against Reading in the League Cup and his first Premier League goal of the season, also against Reading on 4 November.
 In January 2013, he joined Qatari club Al Gharafa on loan until the end of the season.
 His loan ended on 30 June.
 He made nine league appearances and scored one goal in the championship and four in the AFC Champions League.
 Cissé left QPR by mutual consent on 28 June 2013.